-This short, upbeat National Film Unit award-winner is about late New Zealand artist, conservationist, and rail enthusiast Barry Brickell.
+This upbeat National Film Unit award-winner is about late New Zealand artist, conservationist, and rail enthusiast Barry Brickell.
 Filmed at his first studio and home in the Coromandel, it follows the progress of his large-scale works from start to finish.
 Accompanied by a jazzy soundtrack, Brickell works his clay alone in the sun.
-Amidst the five-finger and harakeke of the Coro’ bush, the making of New Zealand art has never looked more picturesque.
+Amidst the five-finger and harakeke of the Coromandel bush, the making of New Zealand art has never looked more picturesque.
 Brickell died on 23 January 2016, at the age of 80.
 The short documentary was made as part of the Pictorial Parade series.